fictioncoach/fictioncoach.github.io/_posts/2018-05-10-why-the-jedi-order-is-the-antagonist-of-star-wars.md

 video: ""
 audio: ""
 excerpt: "Even if the Jedi order holds no perverse pleasure in torturing its padwans, emotionally abandoning a kid to his own devices could result in some pretty permanent psychological traumas.<br /><br />Or Darth Vader.<br /><br />When it comes to Jedis, George Lucas made one of two things: an error or something brilliant."
-tags: ["Star Wars", "SW", "Darth Vader", "Villains", "Character"]
+tags: ["Movies", "Star Wars", "SW", "Darth Vader", "Villains", "Character"]
 img_copyright: "https://misterrecord.deviantart.com/"
 ---
 When it comes to Jedis, George Lucas made one of two things: an error or something brilliant.
 We'll see why in a moment.